-36.4.4.3 To obtain education and training related to job skills to enhance performance, or to qualify for promotion, at the discretion of the department head.

-- 36.4.5 Management/Union Meetings: The City and Union agree that it is beneficial to both parties to discuss and develop training for all classifications.
+- 36.4.4.3 To obtain education and training related to job skills to enhance performance, or to qualify for promotion, at the discretion of the department head. - Management/Union Meetings: The City and Union agree that it is beneficial to both parties to discuss and develop training for all classifications.
 The Director of Public Works and the Union shall meet on a quarterly basis to discuss and review progress made in addressing initial employee orientation, new equipment training, and vendor training. - 36.4.6 Commercial Driver's License: The City shall provide the necessary training for employees to obtain a California Class B driver's license when such license is a requirement of their job classification and a condition of employment.
-Employees who fail to obtain the required California Class B driver's license after training will be subject to rejection from the probationary period pursuant to Section 26.4 (Rejection During Probationary Period) of this Memorandum Agreement. - 36.5 Use of Automobiles: The City Manager shall govern the use of City-owned automotive equipment and privately-owned automotive equipment by such rules and regulations as he or she may establish.
+Employees who fail to obtain the required California Class B driver's license after training will be subject to rejection from the probationary period pursuant to Section 26.4 (Rejection during Probationary Period) of this Memorandum Agreement.

+36.5 Use of Automobiles:

+The City Manager shall govern the use of City-owned automotive equipment and privately-owned automotive equipment by such rules and regulations as he or she may establish.
 Compensation shall be given in the form of a cash allowance for the use of private-owned automobiles on City business if such use has been authorized in advance by the City Manager.
-The cash allowance will be equal to the amount established by the Internal Revenue Service, which is currently \$0.505 per mile as of January 1, 2008, but the rate will fluctuate from time to time.
+The cash allowance will be equal to the amount established by the Internal Revenue Service, and will change as necessary to comply with IRS Standard Mileage Rate.